AdobeDocs/campaign.en/help/v8/send/sms/sms-mid-sourcing.md

 The goal is now to establish your SMPP external account on the Mid-server.

-To do this, follow the steps below :
+To do this, follow the steps below:

 1. In **[!UICONTROL Administration]** > **[!UICONTROL Platform]** > **[!UICONTROL External Accounts]** of the Mid-server, click the **[!UICONTROL New]** icon